DEMOCRACY AT RISK

 This young West Bank sheepherder was born during the 1973 Arab Israeli War in a place that has since defined bitterness between Israel and its Arab neighbors.
 Framed in the oversized hood of a second-hand Israeli Defense Force jacket, he and his flock appear like a dotted mirage in the barren hills.

-Over the decades, thousands of Palestinian children like him have been killed in the crossfire as stone throwers or hoisting molotov cocktails in the streets, sitting with family at home or alongside classmates at school.
-The Yom Kippur War, named for Egypt and Syria’s surprise High Holy Day attack on Israel, left Palestinians to navigate on their own, and spurred Palestine Liberation Organization (PLO)’s Yasser Arafat’s quest for a Palestinian state within the occupied territories.
-United Nations Security Council Resolution 242 recognizing Israel drew grudging acceptance from moderate Arabs which only infuriated and ignited more radical Palestinian elements bent on Israel’s destruction.
+Over the decades, thousands of Palestinian children like him have been killed in the crossfire throwing stones, and hoisting Molotov cocktails in the streets, sitting with family at home or alongside classmates at school.
+The Yom Kippur War, named for Egypt and Syria’s surprise High Holy Day attack on Israel, left Palestinians to navigate on their own and spurred Palestine Liberation Organization (PLO)’s Yasser Arafat’s quest for a Palestinian state within the occupied territories.
+United Nations Security Council Resolution 242, recognizing Israel, drew grudging acceptance from moderate Arabs which only infuriated and ignited more radical Palestinian elements bent on Israel’s destruction.
 Decades later, the players have changed, and the struggle continues with one constant: no matter how close combatants come to an agreement, orthodoxy simply polarizes positions.

-West Bank anger festers over Jewish settlers' illegal seizure of land that Arab families farmed and their livestock grazed for generations.
-Unchecked by an Israeli government as unpopular domestically as it is around the world, Israeli settler violence is daily now, and this youth would be a target wandering with his herd.
-He is today a grandfather, perhaps even a great grandfather if he survived the past 40 years of Israeli occupation, and likely worried about his offspring.
-Militarized, Arab villages and towns are tinder boxes now, certain to have daily skirmishes with Israeli settlers and the Israeli forces.
+West Bank Jewish settlers' illegal seizure of land Arab families farmed and their livestock grazed for generations goes unchecked by an Israeli government as unpopular domestically as it is around the world.
+Multi-generations of families live through daily settler violence, and this youth would be a target wandering with his herd.
+He is today a grandfather, perhaps even a great-grandfather if he survived the past 40 years of Israeli occupation.
+Militarized, Arab villages and towns are tinder boxes now, certain to skirmish with Israeli settlers and the IDF.

 An earlier version of Life After War: Disturbed is featured in Europe Now’s special issue on forced migration, “Narration on the Move.”
 Columbia University’s EuropeNow an online monthly journal featuring research, criticism, and journalism alongside literary nonfiction, fiction, poetry, translations, and visual art from or concerning Europe.
 EuropeNow is published by the Council for European Studies at Columbia University, a non-profit organization that recognizes outstanding, multi-disciplinary research on Europe through a wide range of programs and initiatives.